Israeli defense minister says the Gaza war has entered a new stage with an expanded ground operation

 The conflict has threatened to ignite a wider war across the region.
 Arab nations — including U.S. allies and ones that have reached peace deals or normalized ties with Israel — have raised increasing alarm over a potential ground invasion, likely to bring even higher casualties amid urban fighting.

 Magdy reported from Cairo.
-Associated Press writer Samya Kullab contributed from Baghdad.
+Associated Press writer Samya Kullab in Baghdad contributed to this report.

 Credit: AP